 We tooled around local shops downtown, with no place to be, simply enjoying one another's company.

-Of course, we had to end the day at Sweets on Third.
-Let’s just say, generally Ring Pops are not allowed at our house.
+Of course, we had to end the day at the candy shop.
+Let's just say, generally Ring Pops are not allowed at our house.

 The girls brushed their teeth TWICE that evening.

 On our second Sweetness Day Adventure, we went hiking for the day and (of course) ended it with ice-cream.
 As a reward for the chart we are currently working on, we are planning a trip to the movie theater.
 Do what works best for you and your family, just make sure the kids have a great time.

 Sisters is probably the most competitive relationship within the family, but once the sisters are grown, it becomes the strongest relationship.